 Why not warm this beverage up for cold evenings?
 Add the ingredients in the original recipe to a saucepan and slowly warm through on medium-low heat.
 Serve in glasses with handles and garnish with apple slices and a cinnamon stick.

 Pear Cider Dark & Stormy

-I’m not sure if pear cider is available outside of the UK, but switch the [hard apple] cider for pear cider (or perry) and make the cocktail as in the original recipe.
+I’m unsure if pear cider is available outside of the UK, but switch the [hard apple] cider for pear cider (or Perry) and make the cocktail as in the original recipe.
 You could try warming it up too.
-Garnish with a cinnamon stick and use pears slices instead or (or as well as) apple slices.
+Garnish with a cinnamon stick and use pears slices instead or (as well as) apple slices.